sylefeb/Silice/projects/README.md

 ```
 20043 /   -817 =    -24
 ```
-Yes, the hardware division is working!
+Yes, the hardware divider is working!

 # All examples